restot/opencloud-desktop/audit-gemini.md

 Modify the `parser(_:didEndElement:...)` delegate method to handle namespaces correctly.
 This can be done by checking the `namespaceURI` and the `elementName`.

+verified by gemini

+verified by kimi

+verified by grok

+verified by glm

 #### 2. High Memory Usage in `WebDAVClient.uploadFile` (found by Gemini)

 **Severity:** Critical